sussmanLab/open-Qmin/README.md

 file that can specify objects composed of arbitrary collections of lattice sites and anchoring conditions (rather than just being limited to the predefined walls and colloids described in the addObjectsToOpenQmin.h file).

 The input txt file specifying such objects must be very precisely formatted, and in the /tools/ directory we have included a simple utility to assist with this (although any other method can be used to generate the desired txt file, e.g. via python).
+A few examples of these custom boundary files are in the /assets/ directory; these were all created using the included mathematica notebook.

 The formatting requirements are the following (copying from identical information provided in the comments of src/simulation/multirankSimulationBoundaries.cpp):

 The first line must be a single integer specifying the number of objects to be read in.